Main Article Content

 Tabata training, strength, flexibility, balance, agility

-Abstract.
-Study Objectives: The aim of this study is to examine the effect of Tabata training on some motoric performances of soccer players.
+Study Objectives: The aim of this study was to examine the effect of Tabata training on some motoric performances of soccer players.
 Methods: Eighteen male amateur soccer players voluntarily participated in the study.
-The selected participants were randomly divided into two groups such as group ‘EG’ (age:22.78-3.38 yrs) underwent Tabata Training (TT) group (n=9) and group ‘CG’ (age:21.44-2.30 yrs) acted as control group (n-9).
+The selected participants were randomly divided into two groups ‘EG’ (age: 22.78±3.38 years) underwent Tabata Training (TT) group (n=9) and group ‘CG’ (age: 21.44±2.30 years) acted as control group (n=9).
 In addition to their regular training, EG performed eight different core and plyometric exercises, each of which lasted for 4 minutes, as 20 seconds of work and 10 seconds of recovery.
-CG was not exposed to any specific training but they were participated in regular activities.
+CG was not exposed to any specific training but they participated in regular activities.
 The following variables were selected to determine the effect of TT on the physical and motoric characteristics of the players: body fat percentage (BF%), standing long jump (SLJ), sit-and-reach test (SRT), flamingo balance test (FBT), back strength (BS), leg strength (LS) and zig-zag agility test (ZAT).
-The data were obtained from these tests of both group players with the pre-test and post-test method.
-After performing normal distribution tests of all data, pre-post test comparison analyses were interpreted at .05 significance level.
-Results: There was a significant difference between EG's SLJ, BS and LS pre-post test averages (p<.05).
-There was a significant difference between CG's BS pre-post test averages (p<.01).
+The data were obtained from these tests of both group players with the pre-test and post-test methods.
+After performing normal distribution tests of all data, pre-post-test comparison analyses were interpreted at .05 significance level.
+Results: There was a significant difference between EG's SLJ, BS and LS pre and post-tests averages (p<.05).
+There was a significant difference between CG's BS pre and post-tests averages (p<.01).
 Conclusion: Eight-week TTs have improved players' strength characteristics.
-However, although there was improvement in skills such as flexibility, balance and agility, it was not at a significant level.
+However, although there was an improvement in skills such as flexibility, balance and agility, it was not at a significant level.

 3. Tabata I, Nishimura K, Kouzaki M, Hirai Y, Ogita F, Miyachi M, Yamamoto K. Effects of moderate intensity-endurance and high intensity-intermittent training on anaerobic capacity and VO2max.
 Med Sci Sports Exerc 1996; 28:1327-30. doi: 10.1097/00005768-199610000-00018.